 “I'm thrilled to be revisiting some of the big-hitting stories from history that just keep sucking us in,” says Lucy Worsley.
 “And like everyone who works at the Tower of London, I just can't wait to share the next twist in the tale of what we think we know about the 'murder' of the Bloody Tower's 'Little Princes.’
 I really love the fact that this isn't just a series about the past.
 It's also about what the past means today: an investigation of our own ideas about childhood, feminism, pandemics and mental health.”

-Episode 1 “Princes in the Tower” premieres Sunday, May 15 at 8 p.m. on KPBS TV - Lucy tackles one of history’s greatest unsolved crimes — the supposed murder of two young princes in the Tower of London.
+Episode 1 “Princes in the Tower” encore Sunday, Sept.
+4, 2022 at 10 p.m. on KPBS TV - Lucy tackles one of history’s greatest unsolved crimes — the supposed murder of two young princes in the Tower of London.
 Was it their power-hungry Uncle Richard who had Edward and Richard killed?
 Their mysterious disappearance in 1483 and a surprising lack of historical evidence have led to centuries of speculation.
 If the boys weren’t murdered at the behest of Richard III, who else might have benefitted from their death?
 Or were they not killed at all, but simply banished?
 Lucy delves into the period of their demise — the cutthroat era of the War of the Roses — and uncovers a fascinating chain of events leading up to the princes’ disappearance.
 After conferring with an array of historians who have spent decades trying to crack the case, Lucy ultimately makes up her mind about Richard’s guilt and reveals new insight about the life of a royal child in Medieval England.

 Revolution was brewing in France; an emperor had been murdered in Russia and Britain was facing the imminent loss of the American colonies after nearly two centuries of British rule.
 Speaking with leading experts in psychiatry, it becomes clear to Lucy that all of these enormous stresses led to his bouts of mental illness, which would now have been diagnosed as bipolar disorder.
 She also investigates how an attempt on his life by a mentally ill woman named Margaret Nicholson affected the King and eventually led to a change in the understanding and treatment of mental illness.